 What Are Virtual Clinical Trials?
 An Interview with Science 37’s Jonathan Cotliar

 The majority of clinical trials are conducted at major research institutions or clinics, often based in urban areas.
 This can create problems of accessibility for many potential patients who live more than two hours from a trial site or who have work and family responsibilities that make it difficult for them to participate.
 It also creates significant issues in terms of patient diversity.
+But, virtual clinical trials can omit these hindrances and make the process more efficient and smooth.

 In early June, the U.S. Food and Drug Administration (FDA) issued a draft guidance on improving the diversity of patient populations in clinical trials.
 The biggest focus is on getting sponsor companies to include more historically underserved populations in clinical trials, including women, the elderly and minorities.
 The 18-page guidance makes numerous recommendations, including enrichment, inclusive trial practices and design, and methodological ways to bring in a wider range of patient populations.